 Company Green Building Practices

 At Straight Line Design and Remodeling, we understand the impact humans have on the environment.
-We value our surroundings and try to reduce, reuse, and recycle (3R’s) whenever possible.
-We use a jobsite recycling system to ensure most of the waste does not end up in a landfill.
+As home remodeling industry leaders for the Portland, Oregon Metro Area, we value our surroundings and strive to reduce, reuse, and recycle materials whenever possible.
+We utilize a job site recycling system to ensure that the majority of the waste does not end up in a landfill.

 Along with the everyday habit of recycling, we use the ReGreen Residential Guidelines.
 These guidelines allow us to successfully introduce design options for clients to consider during their projects.
-There is no “green certification” or rating system for remodeling like LEED is for new construction, but we want to explore all the options possible.
+While there is no “green certification” or rating system for remodeling (like LEED for new construction), we take it upon ourselves to work as efficiently and sustainably as possible.

-Both of these green building practices does not impact your project cost.
-It is a philosophy that our company will own.
+These green building practices do not impact your project cost.
+It is a philosophy that our company owns.

 Project Green Building Options